Mampenda/Multiprogramming/214Vault/214VaultVersion2/semaphores_in_AWAIT_language/exercises.md

 ## Exercise 10: Multi-country

-Consider Multi-country,
-which is
-a country, and
+Consider Multi-country, which is a country, and Multi-city, which is its capital city.
-Multi-city,
-which is
-its capital
-city .

 The airport
 of Multi-